 Background and the Fish Surfboard History

 It is historically accepted, the Fish surfboard was invented about 1967 in Southern California.
 The birthplace of the Fish surfboard, also known as the swallowtail surfboard or split-tail surfboard, was a town called Point Loma.
 The story of the Fish-shaped surfboard, as strange as it may seem, begins with a broken surfboard and evolved into modern fishtail surfboards.

 Steve Lis, a now-famous surfboard designer, found a longboard shape surfboard that was snapped in half.
 He used the four-plus feet of the nose section, glassed up the broken end as the tail, and used it as a kneeboard.
-This board was quite like the black ball beater boards of today.
+This board was quite like the black ball beater surfboards of today.
 A wide nose, low rocker, blunt tail kneeboard that was soon to evolve beyond Steve’s wildest imagination.
 This was a beater board in the roughest sense of the less than a complimentary title.